 In Harry Potter and the Deathly Hallows: Part 1, when Harry revisits Godric's Hollow, the entire roof and much of the walls of the upper floor of the Potter home have been destroyed.
 But in Snape's memory of the aftermath of the attack on the Potters the upper floor is still undamaged.
 This is because the attack was to kill the Harry to prevent a prophecy coming true, and no damage was done to the house.
 After their death the house was abandoned and would probably have been vandalised over the years as well as deteriorating until eventually it looked the way it looked when Harry returned to it.

-The Parseltongue phrase that Ron uses to open the Chamber of Secrets sounds nothing like what Harry said when he initially opened it.
-When Harry opened it he At no time is it stated that a specific phrase has to be said in order to open the door, it can be opened by any person capable of speaking Parseltongue.
+(at around 49 mins) The Parseltongue phrase that Ron uses to open the Chamber of Secrets sounds nothing like what Harry said when he initially opened it.
+When Harry opened it he at no time is it stated that a specific phrase has to be said in order to open the door, it can be opened by any person capable of speaking Parseltongue.

-When Harry is talking the the ghost of Helena Ravenclaw and he moves around her, his shadow is seen on her.
+(at around 48 mins) When Harry is talking to the ghost of Helena Ravenclaw and he moves around her, his shadow is seen on her.
 As she is a ghost it seems like this shouldn't be possible.
 Ghosts (theoretically, because they aren't real) do have some physical presence, much like a plume of smoke or dust, which can be seen but also passed through.
 Shadows would be visible falling upon a ghost.

-When Voldermort first discovers his Hufflepuff Horcrux is stolen he kills Griphook and the security guards at Malfoy Manor instead of Gringotts.
+(at around 25 mins) When Voldemort first discovers his Hufflepuff Horcrux is stolen he kills Griphook and the security guards at Malfoy Manor instead of Gringotts.
 It was never explained or shown how Voldermort's victims ended up in Malfoy Manor.